Weddings and Civil Partnerships COVID-19

 However, as COVID infection numbers in Solihull continue to rise, we are urging people to wear face coverings when attending a ceremony and continue with COVID-safety measures.

-For the most up to date COVID-19 guidance for small marriages and civil partnerships please visit the Gov.UK website.
+For the most up to date COVID-19 guidance for weddings and civil partnership ceremonies visit the Gov.UK website.